Facebook Marketplace Dropshipping Guide

 Think of yourself as the bridge between buyers and suppliers.
 When someone places an order, you simply pass the details to your supplier, who fulfills it on your behalf.
 The faster and smoother this handoff is, the better your customer experience—and that’s where choosing the right supplier becomes crucial.

-Is Dropshipping Allowed on Facebook Marketplace—and Is It Worth It?
+Is Dropshipping Allowed on Facebook Marketplace?

-Requirements & Eligibility (Before You Start)
+Facebook Marketplace Dropshipping Requirements (Before You Start)

 Before you jump in and start listing products, it’s worth understanding who can actually dropship on Facebook Marketplace.
 This part sets the foundation and saves you from running into unnecessary issues later.